CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 Ask someone from CSC to upload the package to the download service.
 For a RES corpus, ask also to create an LBR record.

-Check the uploaded resource or better, have it checked by someone else of the team.
+Check the uploaded resource, or better, have it checked by someone else of the team.
 Check:

 - the download folder has the correct name (short-name)